Jordan-Camilletti/Python-Games/README.md

 ~~~
 ~~~
-5. Ping: A totally normal game of Pong, I swear w/s or arrows to move
+5. Ping: A totally normal game of Pong, I swear
+W/S or arrows to move
-It's Pong, what do you thing?
+It's Pong, what did you expect?
 ~~~